tianyuG/celestial-garden/KNOWN_ISSUES.md

 ### Bump animation too short

 Working on a buffer for HSV values to hopefully even out the result a bit.

+### Pods are unresponsive or network data output is slow

+Currently, both the audio computer and the diagnostics computer need to be connected to the network for the pods to be functioning properly.
+Ensure the connection to both computers are connected and stable.